CynthiaMaz/Markdown/README.md

 ### _Warning: Bleach can cause chemical burns.
 Use gloves while working with bleach products and keep windows and doors open for ventilation!_

 ### Step 1: Gather your supplies!
 The best place to get hair dyeing supplies is the Sally Beauty!
-There's on in Southside, so take the 81 or 83 bus to their last stop and you'll be dropped off in the parking lot!
+There's one in Southside, so take the 81 or 83 bus to the last stop and you'll be dropped off in the parking lot!
 Here's what you're gonna need
 - Gloves
 - Bowl